trwaters/trwaters.github.io/README.md

-# Robert Spurlin Home Page
+# Tim Waters Home Page

-This is the code for the [Robert Spurlin Home Page](https://robertspurlin.com) - a fork from [Yevgeniy Brikman's Home Page](httpsL//www.ybrikman.com).
+This is the code for [my personal website](https://trwaters.github.io) - a fork from [Yevgeniy Brikman's Home Page](httpsL//www.ybrikman.com).

-One of my first real dives into static page generators in an effort to make my personal website more maintainable and less costly to upkeep.
-Also, it now houses my blog and has potential to be the home for more things in the future - stay turned.
+I've deleted many things from Brikman's extensive site.
+I have not deleted the blog, only suppressed the link to it.
+In fact, I added Mathjax to it, as I may one day soon start a blog (I set this up in May 2020 after all while still quarantined at home).

-## Quick start
+## Copy this site for yourself

 1. Use Git to clone this repo.
 1. Make sure you have [Jekyll](http://jekyllrb.com/docs/installation/) installed.